 The bill establishes the Wyoming-Ireland Trade Commission, which aims to promote and facilitate business and economic activities between Wyoming and Ireland.
 The commission will consist of nine members appointed by various state leaders, including the governor and legislative leaders, with specific representation from higher education, the Irish-American community, and industries engaged in trade with Ireland.
-Members will serve two-year terms, with legislative members retaining their legislative status to maintain their commission membership.
-The commission is required to meet quarterly and will report its findings and recommendations annually to key state officials.
+Members will serve staggered terms, with non-legislative members receiving reimbursement for expenses, while legislative members will receive salary and travel reimbursements as per existing laws.
+The commission is required to meet quarterly and report its findings and recommendations annually to key state officials.

 Statutes affected: Introduced: 9-12-102